 2. Think About Who Helped You Along the Way

-Spend some time reflecting on the people who have helped you the most in your life—those of whom you would say, “Without them I wouldn’t be where I am today.”
-Make note of their names and some key moments that you remember.
-What was it they said or did that so impacted you?
+Spend some time reflecting on the people who have helped you the most in your life—those of whom you would say, “Without them, I wouldn’t be where I am today.”
+Make a note of their names and some key moments that you remember.
+What was it they said, or did that so impact you?
 Think about how you felt and what you learned in those moments.
-Look at the list and see which of those you presently embody, and what is currently missing or needs enhancing in your skill set.
+Look at the list and see which of those you presently embody and what is currently missing or needs enhancing in your skill set.
 Create a short list of attributes that you’d like to focus more on developing.

 3. Become Energized and Test Drive New Behaviors

-Leverage the work you’ve already done to connect with your sense of optimism and hope, and experiment with a few of the behaviors you want to be better at.
-Pick the most important one to you and give it a test drive.
-Remember that this is not the time to engage in a high stakes strategy or no-pain-no-gain type situation.
+Leverage the work you’ve already done to connect with your sense of optimism and hope and experiment with a few of the behaviors you want to be better at.
+Pick the most important one for you and give it a test drive.
+Remember that this is not the time to engage in a high-stakes strategy or no-pain-no-gain type situation.
 Choose situations and people that you are currently comfortable with.
-Clue them in beforehand to what you’re trying to do, and let them know that you want their candid perspective about what went well, and what needs to happen in the future for you to really nail this.
-Their thoughts are a gift given with your well being and growth in mind, so all that is required is a thank you.
-Avoid the urge to agree when you like what you hear, or debate when you don’t.
+Clue them in beforehand to what you’re trying to do, and let them know that you want their candid perspective about what went well and what needs to happen in the future for you to really nail this.
+Their thoughts are a gift given with your well-being and growth in mind, so all that is required is a thank you.
+Avoid the urge to agree when you like what you hear or debate when you don’t.
 It isn’t about being perfect every time—it’s about discovering and learning what’s working and what isn’t.

 As you embrace this journey and move toward becoming the mentors you admire, you’ll come to appreciate the gift they gave you even more.
 Make sure that you thank them before they are gone or, as my mentor did, honor them by sharing their impact and influence on you with others.